SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - `BFS Points` (relates `Boundary Points` to `Boundary`)
    - `More BFS` (relates `Boundaries` to `Plot`)
    - `Less` (relates `Plots` to their inner rings)
+ - Create `Right of Way`:
+   - By digitizing on the map the polygon or a centerline with width.
+     - Aids for digitization:
+       - Automatic snapping configuration and default field values.
+   - From another layer with any structure, setting a field mapping.
+   - Create relations of benefited and restricted `Parcels`.
  - Create `Parcels`:
    - Using preconfigured forms.
      - And associating the new `Parcel` to selected `Plots` and/or `Buildings`.